DragonOfMath/discord-dragon-bot/docs/index.md

 Aliases: `cmds`

 Interface for enabling and disabling commands. *You should configure commands in a private channel to avoid mentioning users and roles.*

+If you are looking for a list of commands, try using the `category` command (there are simply too many commands to list them all!).

 ### `commands.enable ...commands [...targets]` *Privileged*